Most Forgiving Muscleback Irons 2023

 Best blade irons for high handicappers

-I wouldn't recommend playing a blade if your a high handicapper as they will make the game more difficult.
+I wouldn't recommend playing a blade if you are a high handicapper as they will make the game more difficult.
+I always recommend forgiving irons for high handicappers like cavity backs.
 BUT if you must play a blade, the best blade irons for high handicappers are the Ping i500 irons.

 Best blade irons for the money